pablolucianop/portfolio/README.md

 The parameters and rules to interpret data were created and tested along with an electrical technician provided by Aercom.
 The app has a simple interface for the technician to edit the reports before approval.
 The app has been confectionnig all performance reports that Aercom uses internally and delivers to clients since 2021.
+Can't show the actual app becouse of legal agreement with Aercom.

 Javascript, Node.js, HTML, CSS